Unique Properties of Flat Minima in Deep Networks: Introduction

 \section{Introduction}

-Optimization methods can have implicit biases towards certain solutions \cite{strand1974theory,morgan1990generalization,neyshabur2014search}.In the context of deep network training, such biases have been shown to play key roles in shaping the properties of the learned model.
+Optimization methods can have implicit biases towards certain solutions \cite{strand1974theory,morgan1990generalization,neyshabur2014search}.
+In the context of deep network training, such biases have been shown to play key roles in shaping the properties of the learned model.
 For example, in binary classification of linearly separable data, among all linear separators that achieve the global minimum of the training loss, gradient descent (GD) converges to the maximum margin separator.
 This is true for shallow networks \cite{soudry2018implicit}, as well as for deep linear fully-connected models \cite{gunasekar2018implicit} and deep nonlinear networks with homogeneous activation functions \cite{lyu2020gradient}.
 Implicit biases have been studied in many different context, including for linear convolutional networks \cite{gunasekar2018implicit}, matrix factorization \cite{gunasekar2017implicit}, weight normalization \cite{wu2019implicit}, and with different loss functions \cite{gunasekar2018characterizing}.

 Perhaps the simplest mechanism through which GD and stochastic GD (SGD) can screen out solutions, is their inability to stably converge to sharp minima \cite{jastrzkebski2017three,wu2018sgd,simsekli2019tail}.
-In fact, in some cases, GD can only converge to the widest of all minima (see Section \ref{sec:Preliminaries}).
-However, interestingly, the effect that this has on the resulting trained model, is not yet fully understood. \citet{keskar2016large} suggested that wide minima tend to generalize better.
-This was somewhat supported by follow up works, showing that in SGD, larger step sizes and smaller batch sizes impose convergence to wider minima, which indeed generalize better empirically \cite{jastrzkebski2017three,hoffer2017train,masters2018revisiting,smith2017bayesian}.
+In fact, in some cases, GD can only converge to the flattest of all minima (see Section \ref{sec:Preliminaries}).
+However, interestingly, the effect that this has on the resulting trained model, is not yet fully understood. \citet{keskar2016large} suggested that flat minima tend to generalize better.
+This was somewhat supported by follow up works, showing that in SGD, larger step sizes and smaller batch sizes impose convergence to flatter minima, which indeed generalize better empirically \cite{jastrzkebski2017three,hoffer2017train,masters2018revisiting,smith2017bayesian}.
 However, \citet{dinh2017sharp} showed that for networks with ReLU activations, a re-parametrization of the weights can make any minimum arbitrarily sharper (without affecting generalization).
-This suggests that minimum width is not directly related to generalization, thus begging the question: What \emph{does} the width of the minimum affect?
+This suggests that minimum sharpness is not directly related to generalization, thus begging the question: What \emph{does} the sharpness of the minimum affect?